Jefill/Lucy/README.md

-an affiliated files with our <a href="https://github.com/bahasalien/Jefill">Jefill</a> project, licensed in main.
+An affiliated files with our <a href="https://github.com/bahasalien/Jefill">Jefill</a> project, licensed in main.